§ Sector — Transit

 Transit networks already running NaviLens

-Each card is a metro, bus or train network where NaviLens already guides travelers on their daily journeys.
-Click in to see how we did it.
+Each card is a transit, bus or rail network where NaviLens already guides riders on their daily trips.
+Open one to see how we did it.

-New YorkMetro→MTA — From Jay Street to a New York-wide rollout
+New YorkRail transit→MTA — From Jay Street to a New York-wide rollout

 New York